 The change in water parameters and overall environment would entice curiosity in your snail and it will most likely wake up to explore its new environment.

-5. Check If Your Snail Reacts
+5. Check If They React

 Snails, almost like all living things, react to certain external stimuli.
 And so, you can tap the snail shell carefully to see if it reacts.
 Or you can also try tickling its belly to check if it retracts.
 If it does, there’s nothing to worry.
 But if it remains motionless, your snail is dead.